vivekChenna/Seequenze-Assignment/README.md

 -> started building the Main Container

+-> storing the api data in redux store

+## used Memoization concept for not fetching the api data after every render(saving api calls)

 contains
 All Cards
 ## Feature -> Add New Card which pop ups a modal , you can fill all the details and that will be displayed as a new Card in the Dashboard